Skip to Content

 Reactive IT seems to work, until the day it hands you the bill.

-In the break-fix model, failure works in silence: the disk degrades, the update slips, the certificate expires.
-The company finds out through the worst possible channel, with the customer waiting and the team idle, and pays for the problem at whatever size it chose to reach.
+In the reactive model, failure works in silence: the disk degrades, the update slips, the certificate expires.
+The company finds out through the worst possible channel, with the customer waiting and the team idle, and pays for the problem at whatever size it has grown into.

 Company team gathered around a workstation, waiting for a system to come back